Alby-Shinoj7/docker-log-analyser-wt-serv/README.md

 - Containers are configured with the syslog logging driver to automatically forward their stdout/stderr to syslog-ng.
 - Modify or add dashboards in the `dashboards/` directory and they will be automatically loaded by Grafana.

+The stack fails to start because Docker Compose cannot find the "ContainerConfig" key when trying to recreate existing containers.
+This usually happens when the containers were created with an earlier or mismatched Docker version and their metadata is now unreadable.
+Removing the old containers and starting fresh usually resolves it:

+docker-compose down --volumes
+docker system prune --volumes -f   # optional: removes unused containers/images docker-compose pull docker-compose up -d